RiddellMe/AWS-SAA-C02/14. Advanced Amazon S3 and Athena/README.md

 ### Amazon Glacier
 - Low cost object storage meant for archiving/backup
 - Data is retained for the longer term (10s of years)
-- Alternative to on-premise magnetic tape storage
+- Alternative to on-premises magnetic tape storage
 - Average annual durability is 99.999999999%
 - Cost per storage per month ($0.004/GB) + retrieval cost
 - Each item in Glacier is called "Archive" (up to 40TB)